mark-watson/Racket-AI-book/manuscript/kgn.md

 ## Entity Types Handled by KGN

-To keep this example simple we handle just three entity types:
+To keep this example simple we handle just two entity types:

 - People
-- Organizations
 - Places

-In addition to finding detailed information for people, organizations, and places we will also search for relationships between entities.
+The Common Lisp version of KGN also searches for relationships between entities.
 This search process consists of generating a series of SPARQL queries and calling the DBPedia SPARQL endpoint.

-TBD
+I may add this feature to the Racket version of KGN in the future.

 ## KGN Implementation